magnesiumdreamz/openmw-zink-dlss5-kit/README.md

 ## Performance tip: try 1080p first

-Neural Rendering is expensive on an RTX 3090.
-If performance is poor, try OpenMW at `1920x1080` in windowed or borderless mode.
+Neural Rendering is expensive.
+If performance is poor, try OpenMW at `1920x1080` or lower in windowed or borderless mode.

-You can optionally use [Lossless Scaling](https://losslessscaling.com/) to scale that window to your monitor and add LSFG frame generation:
+You can optionally use [Lossless Scaling](https://losslessscaling.com/) to scale that window to your monitor and add LSFG frame generation.

-1. Get the game stable at 1920x1080 first.
-2. Try LS1 or FSR scaling without frame generation.
-3. If that works, try LSFG at a fixed 2x multiplier.
-4. Judge input latency, UI artifacts, camera-motion artifacts, and frame pacing—not just the FPS counter.

-Lossless Scaling is a separate commercial application.
-It is not included or tested by this repository.
-It only reduces the DLSS workload if OpenMW itself is running at the lower resolution.

 ## Current limitations